New center-hung scoreboard coming to Kaminsky Gym this summer

 He said the new center-hung video board would be compatible with the gym’s game timers and also run on the same system and software as the big video board at Junge Stadium.

 Hiatt said the new video board also will come with a new timing system for games.
-He said he believes the Missouri State High School Activities Association, MSHSAA, will mandate a shot clock for high school basketball similar to the college and professional basketball shot clocks.
+He said he believes the Missouri State High School Activities Association will mandate a shot clock for high school basketball similar to the college and professional basketball shot clocks.

 Along with the center-hung video boards and scoreboard will come better clocks on the basketball backboards and light strips that will light when the clock runs down to zero at the end of each quarter.